istio/istio.io/_docs/setup/consul/install.md

 ---
 title: Installation
-overview: Instructions for installing the Istio control plane in a Consul based environment, with or without Nomad.
+description: Instructions for installing the Istio control plane in a Consul based environment, with or without Nomad.

-order: 30
+weight: 30

-layout: docs
-type: markdown
 ---

 > Setup on Nomad has not been tested.